jdimmer-arch/snowflake-advanced-data-engineer-sample-tests/README.md

 This interactive quiz application contains three comprehensive practice tests for the Snowflake Advanced Data Engineering Certificate (DEA-C02) exam.
 Each test follows the official domain weightings and includes detailed explanations for all answers.

+## Live Demo

+The application is deployed and available at: https://mtqvryyz.manus.space

 ## Features

 - Three complete practice tests with 65 questions each